scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** 10 minutes

-inflict a creature you can see with a hex.
+Inflict a creature you can see with a hex.
 Make a spellcasting roll against the creatures Willpower save.
 On success they gain hex, or hex 2 on a critical.

 Add an enhanced die for every level cast above 1st.